andlipe/andlipe/README.md

 ## I'm a Developer, Student and a Friend!
 - 🔭 I’m currently working on Firedev as Front-end Engineer!
-- 🚀 I’m currently learning TypeScript, ReactJS, ReactNative
+- 🚀 I’m currently working with ReactJS and ReactNative
 - ⚡ Fun fact: I have 12 cats 🐈

 ### Connect with me: